neelramteke/Weekly_Credit_Card_Financial_Data_Analytics_Dashboard_made_with_-SQL-and-PowerBI-/README.md

 # Weekly_Credit_Card_Financial_Data_Analytics_Dashboard_made_with_-SQL-and-PowerBI-
 It is a real time dashboard for weekly analysis on credit card financial dashboard that focuses on credit card users information which can be updated in real time.
 This **Real-Time Credit Card Financial Dashboard** is built using **MS SQL** for data modeling and connected to **Power BI** as a data pipeline, enabling real-time updates.
 The dashboard is designed for in-depth weekly analysis of credit card user data and financial performance, offering a comprehensive view of key metrics and insights.
+It is in two parts (Pages).
+The first page focuses on the credit card report and the second page focuses on the credit card report with respect to customers (users) in a sycronized manner.
 ![Screenshot 2024-11-28 143402](https://github.com/user-attachments/assets/067ba23b-dd88-4c31-ab72-eb5c4a40d720)
 ![Screenshot 2024-11-28 144751](https://github.com/user-attachments/assets/5f87a409-c438-44b7-8774-a64e465bc243)